University of Canterbury: Students' association

-Orientation Week

-Orientation Week or 'O. Week' is the Canterbury equivalent of student orientation, held in the first week of the academic year at the university.
-'O. Week' is organised by the University of Canterbury Students' Association and involves events, including various concerts, a comedy night, clubs day and usually a Crusaders rugby game scheduled during the week.

 Clubs

 The university has over 140 academic, sporting, recreational and cultural societies and clubs.
-The most prominent of these include the Student Volunteer Army, the University of Canterbury Engineering Society (ENSOC), the University of Canterbury Law Society (LAWSOC), the University of Canterbury Commerce Society (UCOM) as well as the largest non-faculty clubs such as PongSoc (University of Canterbury Pong Society), Motosoc (Motorsports Society), Lads without Labels, CUBA (Canterbury University Boardriders' Association), CUTC (Tramping Club), UC Bike, Opsoc, The Gentlemen's Club.
+The most prominent of these include the Student Volunteer Army, the University of Canterbury Engineering Society (ENSOC), the University of Canterbury Law Society (LAWSOC), the University of Canterbury Commerce Society (UCOM) as well as the largest non-faculty clubs such as PongSoc (University of Canterbury Pong Society), Motosoc (Motorsports Society), Lads without Labels, CUBA (Canterbury University Boardriders' Association), CUTC (Tramping Club), UC Global Society (UCGS), UC Bike, Opsoc, The Gentlemen's Club.
 CUSSC (Canterbury University Snow Sports Club, formerly the CU Ski Club prior to 1997) is the only university club in New Zealand to own a ski field lodge, located at Temple Basin Ski Field.
 The club runs many events to raise funds for maintenance of their lodge.
 The University of Canterbury Drama Society (Dramasoc) achieved fame for its 1942–1969 Shakespeare productions under Dame Ngaio Marsh, but regularly performs as an active student- and alumni-run arts fixture in the small Christchurch theatre-scene.

 In 2011 the SVA was established in the aftermath of the Christchurch earthquakes.
 A student at the University of Canterbury, Sam Johnson, rallied fellow students to help support the clean-up from the devastation.
 The club has grown and today is the largest club at the University of Canterbury.
 In 2020, in response to the COVID-19 pandemic, the SVA supported the vulnerable with their shopping during the lockdown.

 Lads without Labels is a not-for-profit charity dedicated to improving men's mental health in and around campus.
 On 5–8 October 2021 Lads without labels started the Project 72 fundraiser, a 72-hour relay on the University of Canterbury campus, which raised $12,000 for men's mental health; as well in 2021 Lads without labels organised a 24-hour backyard cricket marathon raising $45,000.

 One major student tradition, the Undie 500, involved an annual car-rally from Christchurch to Dunedin run by ENSOC.
 The rules required only the use of a road-legal car costing under $500 with a sober driver.
 The 2007 event gained international news coverage (including on CNN and BBC World) when it ended in rioting in the student quarter of Dunedin and in North East Valley.
 ENSOC cancelled the planned 2008 event.
 The Undie 500 was replaced by the Roundie 500 in 2011.
 This event has the same principles but follows a route through rural Canterbury, returning to Christchurch the same day.